Peri/menopause and Weight Gain

 Your diet also affects your hormones.
 Hormones are made from proteins and fats.
 So, you need to eat enough protein and enough fat to build them.

-Sustaining weight loss longer term through dieting can also be difficult and will power alone is often not enough…Dieting affects your metabolism and your body will start to slow it down in order to hold on energy.
-Which is why the vast majority of women regain their weight from after a couple of years or at best reach a weight loss plateau.
+Sustaining weight loss longer term through dieting can also be difficult and willpower alone is often not enough…Dieting affects your metabolism and your body will start to slow it down in order to hold on to energy.
+This is why the vast majority of women regain their weight after a couple of years or at best reach a weight loss plateau.

 In terms of exercise, the studies I looked at showed that exercise alone did not result in any significant weight loss.
 BUT in most cases, exercise did achieve a reduction in overall body fat.

 Regular exercise is important at any age.
 It is important in terms of muscle mass as well as for its mental health benefits.
 For women at midlife, it becomes even more so, it can help you to manage your weight, prevent bone loss, which may lead to osteoporosis, and maintain muscle mass.